-From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo enroute) to a signed R/W turn for the City of Rocks National Reserve at 3075 South.
+From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo en route) to a signed right/west turn for the City of Rocks National Reserve at 3075 South.
 This paved road is unofficially called the “City of Rocks Road.”
-Set your odometer to 0.0 here.
-At 2.0 miles, you reach the City of Rocks East Entrance Sign.
+Reset your odometer here.
+At 2.0 miles, reach the City of Rocks east entrance.
 At 3.2 miles, reach [signed] Camp Rock.
-Park on either side of the road in a pullout.
+Park here on either side of the road in a pullout.
 The elevation here is 5,880 feet.
-By the way, Camp Rock is not a campground; it’s a ROCK—a VERY BIG ROCK.
+By the way, Camp Rock is not a campground.
+It’s a ROCK—a VERY BIG ROCK.
 That’s why this place is called the City of ROCKS.

 This route begins at Camp Rock along the City of Rocks Road.
 This route crosses a short strip of private land near the City of Rocks Road.
 Please obtain permission from the landowner prior to ascending this route.
-Before beginning this climb, it is critical to take a good look at the convoluted, confusing, and ugly Northwest Face of Smoky Mountain.
+Before beginning this climb, it is critical to take a good look at the convoluted, confusing, and ugly northwest face of Smoky Mountain.
 Camp Rock is a good place to do this.
-If you analyze the USGS topo map, you can see that there are some serious cliff bands and rocky outcrops on the Northwest Face and on the West Ridge of this mountain.
-Choose a line that ascends the Northwest Face between a prominent rock buttress to the L/E and the rocky outcrops and cliffs of the north side of the West Ridge to the R/W. From Camp Rock, you can visually see what the USGS topo map suggests.
+If you analyze the USGS topo map, you can see that there are some serious cliff bands and rocky outcrops on the northwest face and on the west ridge of this mountain.
+Choose a line that ascends the northwest face between a prominent rock buttress to the left/east and the rocky outcrops and cliffs of the north side of the west ridge to the right/west.
+From Camp Rock, you can visually see what the USGS topo map suggests.

-By this point, you’ve reached the Northeast Face proper and the steep slope is heading SE.
+By this point, you’ve reached the northeast face proper and the steep slope is heading southeast.
 Grind your way up through the pine forest, weaving around blowdown and thick scrub.
 Higher up, mountain mahogany shows up and complicates matters.
 The slope is very steep from 6,400 feet up to the summit ridge at about 7,150 feet.
-The USGS topo map makes the North Ridge look like an open-terrain cruise to the top.
+The USGS topo map makes the north ridge look like an open-terrain cruise to the top.
 Not true.
-While there are some sporadic sections of open terrain, the North Ridge is mostly forested.
+While there are some sporadic sections of open terrain, the north ridge is mostly forested.
 And the open terrain is tall, thick scrub with no game trails to help.

-When you reach the North Ridge, bend R/S to follow it to the summit.
-Surprisingly, there are TWO north ridges, separated by a thick scrub-filled, wide gully of open terrain [you can see this anomaly on the USGS topo map if you analyze it closely].
+When you reach the north ridge, bend right/south to follow it to the summit.
+Surprisingly, there are TWO north ridges, separated by a thick scrub-filled, wide gully of open terrain.
+You can see this anomaly on the USGS topo map if you analyze it closely.
 Bash your way across the gully to reach the TRUE North Ridge at about 7,250 feet.
-At about 7,400 feet, the ridge bends to the L/SE.
+At about 7,400 feet, the ridge bends to the left/southeast.
 You must skirt some sections of thick aspens up here, as well as maneuver around the ever-present mountain mahogany trees.
 You will eventually reach the semi-open summit area and find a large ground boulder with a large cairn atop it.
 This is the high point of Smoky Mountain.
 The final ¼ mile of this ascent is fairly flat.
 I thought I’d never reach the top.

-If you climbed Peak 6821 earlier in the day (as I did), you got a good look at the NW face of the North Ridge of Smoky Mountain.
-There is a prominent, open grassy slope that drops from the North Ridge (shown on the USGS topo map, too) near Point 6661.
+If you climbed Peak 6821 earlier in the day as I did, you got a good look at the northwest face of the north ridge of Smoky Mountain.
+There is a prominent, open grassy slope that drops from the north ridge (shown on the USGS topo map, too) near Point 6661.
 It dumps you out on the City of Rocks Road near the road’s crossing of Circle Creek.
-If you can make your way down the North Ridge to the 6,460-foot saddle on the S side of Point 6661, then contour around the W face of Point 6661 to reach the top of that grassy slope, you will have yourself an easy descent to the City of Rocks Road.
+If you can make your way down the north ridge to the 6,460-foot saddle on the south side of Point 6661, then contour around the west face of Point 6661 to reach the top of that grassy slope, you will have yourself an easy descent to the City of Rocks Road.
 That’s the objective.

-From the summit, descend NW then N down the North Ridge, staying to the R/E as necessary in semi-open terrain to avoid mountain mahogany on the ridge crest.
-The ridge becomes rounded and ill-defined fairly soon, but in open areas (which you WILL find) you can see the beautiful, large, gentle, open saddle below you to the NNE.
-At some points, you get a visual of the dropoff down the NW face to the valley floor and the City of Rocks Road.
+From the summit, descend northwest then north down the north ridge, staying to the right/east as necessary in semi-open terrain to avoid mountain mahogany on the ridge crest.
+The ridge becomes rounded and ill-defined fairly soon, but in open areas (which you WILL find) you can see the beautiful, large, gentle, open saddle below you to the north-northeast.
+At some points, you get a visual of the dropoff down the northwest face to the valley floor and the City of Rocks Road.
 It might just give you a nosebleed.

-At about 6,600 feet, the ridge splits and has two similar sub-ridges (with a scrub-clogged gully inbetween).
+At about 6,600 feet, the ridge splits and has two similar sub-ridges (with a scrub-clogged gully in between).
 The terrain is mostly forested here and you lose your visuals.
-Just keep bashing your way through the blowdown and veg either in a N direction (if on the R sub-ridge) or in a NE direction (if on the L sub-ridge) to reach the [blessed] open saddle at 6,460 feet.
-This saddle sits at the head of a narrow, thickly forested gully that drops sharply NW then W from the saddle to reach the desert scrub SE of Camp Rock.
+Just keep bashing your way through the blowdown and veg either in a northerly direction (if on the right sub-ridge) or in a northeasterly direction (if on the left sub-ridge) to reach the [blessed] open saddle at 6,460 feet.
+This saddle sits at the head of a narrow, thickly forested gully that drops sharply northwest then west from the saddle to reach the desert scrub southeast of Camp Rock.
 Don’t even think about descending this gully.
 It looks treacherous up near the saddle and it gets much steeper and narrower farther down.
-It may very well have impassable cliff bands in it.
+It may have impassable cliff bands in it.
 Stick with the original plan.

-From the open saddle, contour northward into the thick forest on the W face of Point 6661.
+From the open saddle, contour north into the thick forest on the west face of Point 6661.
 This terrain is much rougher than the USGS topo map makes it appear.
 The forest has massive boulders/blocks and hidden cliff bands in it, making this short traverse somewhat challenging.
-The side-hilling here is worse than I expected it to be.
+The side-hilling here is worse than I expected.
 Work your way through it and try to stay just above the 6,400-foot level.
-You will soon cross a shoulder at which point the contour turns R/NE.
-Stop contouring and descend NW from here in forest or semi-open terrain.
+You will soon cross a shoulder at which point the contour turns right/northeast.
+Stop contouring and descend northwest from here in forest or semi-open terrain.
 I could not find the wide-open grassy slope that I saw from the top of Peak 6821.
 Work your way down through relatively easy grass/scrub slopes and reasonably easy forest to reach the end of the forest and the desert scrub near the City of Rocks Road.
-Use gaps and cattle trails to cross the open scrub to reach the City of Rocks Road just above, and SW of, the bridge crossing of Circle Creek.
+Use gaps and cattle trails to cross the open scrub to reach the City of Rocks Road just above, and southwest of, the bridge crossing of Circle Creek.
 Hike west up the road to return to your parked vehicle at Camp Rock.